PeterO.Numbers.EContext

 Exceptions:

-Creates a new arithmetic context using the given maximum number of digits, an unlimited exponent range, and the HalfUp rounding mode.
+Creates a new arithmetic context using the specified maximum number of digits, an unlimited exponent range, and the HalfUp rounding mode.

 Parameters: